-There is more than one way to keep your house cool.
+There is more than one way to keep your house or room cool.
 Here are four ways to keep your air conditioning unit from doing all the work.

 There are ways to cool down your house without using the home air conditioner.
 Once upon a time, you may have lived without the luxury of climate control.
 Below are some tips to use less energy and spare your air conditioning system:

 Realize that naked windows let in the heat, even if windows are closed.
 Up to 30 percent of the heat in your house is getting in because your windows are not covered.
 You don’t have to sacrifice your view for a cooler house.
 In fact, you can probably enhance it.

 Shades and curtains can lower the indoor temperature of your house by as much as 20 degrees.
 This is especially true if these windows face south and west.
 Window treatments can look beautiful and very expensive.
 You don’t have to go as extreme as blackout curtains, though they are effective.
 You can choose from window blinds that block out the sunlight during the heat of the day.
 Honeycomb or cellular shades filter light into your rooms while it traps the heat and creates an insulated effect.
 Window films can reduce the amount of heat that goes through your windows.
 Newer windows may already have insulated window films included.

 Help your air conditioning system by using fans.
 Your ceiling fans can blow cool air on you, but it is important that it runs at a counter-clockwise setting during the summer.
 Your standing fans can also useful by creating a cool air effect.
 Fans do not actually lower temperature, although moving air feels cooler and fans can help even cool air distribution.